epccs/Irrigate7/Hardware/README.md

 ![Status](./status_icon.png "Irrigate7 Status")

 ```
-        ^3  Done: Design, Layout, BOM, Review*,
+        ^4  Done:
-            WIP: Order Boards,
+            WIP: Design,
-            Todo: Assembly, Testing, Evaluation.
+            Todo: Layout, BOM, Review*, Order Boards, Assembly, Testing, Evaluation.
             *during review the Design may change without changing the revision.
-            Move J9 (conn for K7) out some so the shield can clear it.
-            Move L2 to bottom.
-            Remove R17 and R18.
-            visable lables for R15, R42, C3.
-            LED for boost test current should probably be through hole
-            Space Q159 from Q158 to reduce solder bridges.
-            Space Q164 from Q165 to reduce solder bridges.
-            Space Q156 from Q157 to reduce solder bridges.
+            Via was placed on wires for nSHDN and battery polarity protection
+            Test Points

+        ^3  Done: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing,
+            WIP: Evaluation.
+            Todo:
+            *during review the Design may change without changing the revision.
             Pull up IO9 so it is not floating at power up.
+            location: 2017-7-26 Storage (it may be used for Evaluation).

         ^2  Done: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing,
             WIP: Evaluation.